Skip to main content

 “You didn’t tell me earlier, you should have told me... sit down right now.”
 She had smiled at his worry.
 “I am fine, this is not the first time I...”

-Rani Pur Bai knew exactly why she was called at the odd hours, to the chamber of the Maharani.
-She was the only one besides the Rajmata who knew the news and was forbidden by Ajbante Kanwar to share yet.
-As she entered the room, she smiled amused at Ajbante Baisa’s fed-up look while Rana Partap started giving her a list of do’s and don’ts.
+Rani Pur Bai knew exactly why she was called at odd hours to the chamber of the Maharani.
+She was the only one besides the Rajmata who knew the news and was forbidden by Ajbante Kanwar to share it yet.
+As she entered the room, she smiled, amused at Ajbante Baisa’s fed-up look while Rana Partap started giving her a list of dos and don’ts.

 “Don’t worry about Jija Ranaji.”
-She spoke at last “I am here to manage everything.”
-He realized he had perhaps shown more worry than needed and stared a little sheepishly at Ajbante Kanwar who looked at him disapprovingly.
+She spoke at last, “I am here to manage everything.”
+He realised he had perhaps shown more worry than needed and stared a little sheepishly at Ajbante Kanwar, who looked at him disapprovingly.
 Pur Baisa smiled in secret as he left.
-She sat beside Maharani Ajbante Baisa, as she told her about the upcoming challenges.
+She sat beside Maharani Ajbante Baisa as she told her about the upcoming challenges.

 “I want to send Amar with him.”
 Her words made Pur Baisa frown worried.